 You can’t get more topical than this Halloween Face thanks to MiBand4 app (October 30 2019)…

 I love it.
 The Mi 4 blows the socks off both the Huawei Honor Band 4 and 5 (good as they are) – at least in terms of choice of watch faces.
+At the end of 2019 (Dec 29, 2019) this is still my favourite band – which I alternate with the FAR more expensive Samsung Galaxy watch depending on the occasion.
+Both lead the way in terms of watch faces.

 A recent automatic Mi 4 band update (4.0.7) for the “Mi Fit” App temporarily scuppered the “Amazfit” watch Faces.
 I wrote to Amazfit and within hours received a response to say they would fix this at the next update.
 They did.
 What service!!